bharathkukka/4AxisManipulator/README.md

 ## Project Timeline: July 2024 - December 2024

 ## Introduction
-Industrial robotic arms play a crucial role in automation, handling tasks such as assembly, welding, painting, and pick-and-place operations.
-Motivated by a deep interest in robotics, this project focuses on designing and implementing a 4-axis robotic manipulator specifically for pick-and-place applications.
+Robotic arms in industries are a key element of automation, and they handle operations such as assembly, welding, painting, and pick-and-place.
+With a passion in robotics, this project aims to design and develop a 4-axis robotic manipulator that is designed for pick-and-place operations.

 ---